sulagnapalit27/Fiora/README.md

-# Shakti AI Women's Health Companion
+# Fiora AI Women's Health Companion

 Shakti is an AI/ML backend for women's health support and risk screening.